Two Illinois Residents With Monkeypox Die - NewsBreak

 One Killed in Stabbing Outside Joliet Club

 An early Monday morning stabbing in Joliet has left one man dead and one man injured.
-It was just after 1:00 am that Joliet Police were called to the Spanish American Club (413 Meeker Avenue) after receiving an emergency call involving a reported stabbing.
+Joliet Police were called to the Spanish American Club (413 Meeker Avenue) after receiving an emergency call involving a reported stabbing.
 Shortly after arriving, Officers located two 40-year-old males on the ground outside of the bar that had suffered stabbing injuries.

 Trick or Treat Hours And Safety Tips For Halloween